-ColumbiaDoctors's cardiac catheterization program is the largest program of its kind in New York state and provides treatment to patients with congenital and acquired heart conditions from birth into adulthood.
-We perform more than 1,200 diagnostic and therapeutic congenital cardiac catheterizations at the hospital each year, on infants who may be only minutes old to adult patients who have congenital heart disease and/or pulmonary hypertension.
-Approximately 20 percent of such procedures are performed on “grown-up” patients.
+ColumbiaDoctors's Cardiac Catheterization Program is the largest program of its kind in New York State.
+We provide treatment to patients with congenital and acquired heart conditions from birth into adulthood, and perform more than 1,200 diagnostic and therapeutic congenital cardiac catheterizations each year on infants who may be only minutes old to adult patients who have congenital heart disease and/or pulmonary hypertension.
+Approximately 20 percent of the procedures we perform are on “grown-up” patients.

 Cardiac catheterization is a specialized procedure performed in infants and children.
 It was originally used to provide additional diagnostic information and now serves as a therapeutic intervention to improve—and frequently correct—underlying congenital heart conditions, avoiding the need for open heart surgery.

-Our internationally recognized interventional team of physicians perform all types of currently approved transcatheter therapies in three state-of-the-art, digital, OR-ready or “Hybrid” cardiac catheterization suites designed for and dedicated to patients with congenital heart disease.
+Our internationally recognized interventional team of physicians performs all types of currently approved transcatheter therapies in three state-of-the-art, digital, OR-ready or “hybrid” cardiac catheterization suites designed for and dedicated to patients with congenital heart disease.
 Two of these procedure suites are at the Morgan Stanley Children’s Hospital and the third is a dedicated suite for adults with congenital heart disease (ACHD) at Milstein Hospital.
-Advantages are:
+These specialized suites enable us to:

-- Hybrid catheterization suites accommodate surgical, trans-catheter, or any other collaborative hybrid procedures.
+- Accommodate surgical, trans-catheter, or other collaborative procedures.

-- Surgical and high-end trans-catheter equipment all in the same suite lets us coordinate specialized procedures and adjust our approach to the many forms of complex congenital heart disease.
+- Coordinate specialized procedures and adjust our approach to the many forms of complex congenital heart disease.

 Some of the common therapeutic catheterization procedures we perform in our specialized catheterization suites include: